zwhan166/integration-test-python-behave/README.md

 Python should be installed.

 Mozilla Firefox should be installed.

+*Note: Google Chrome and Microsoft Edge haven been tried.
+But additional configuration and debugging are needed to finish with them.*

 You should have the network connection.